JorgenBrattang/daily-math/README.md

 - Corresponding equations on the questions for each level.
 - Different messages, example "Welcome message".

+# Testing
+To see the testing part, please follow this link: Testing.md

 ## Unsolved bugs
 - Could not disable the keyboard while the sleep() was working it's magic.
 Tried different approaces but none that I could implement.

+# Technologies used
+## Language
+- Python

+## Frameworks libraries and programs Used
+- <a href="https://gitpod.io/" title="Link to gitpod" rel="nofollow">GitPod</a>
+    - GitPod was used for writing code, committing, and then pushing to GitHub.
+- <a href="https://github.com/" title="Link to github" rel="nofollow">Github</a>
+    - GitHub was used to store the project after pushing

 ## Credit
 Quotes of the day: